 Sweet Boondi is a very popular Indian sweet where small fritters made with chickpea flour is dunked in sugar syrup.
-It is vegan (if not fried in ghee or clarified butter), gluten-free, dairy-free, nuts-free Indian sweet dish, very popular during Indian weddings and festivals.
+It is vegan (if not fried in ghee or clarified butter), gluten-free, dairy-free, nuts-free Indian sweet dish, and is hugely popular during Indian weddings and festivals.

 Both the varieties include frying the chickpea flour and then dropping them in the syrup.
 The only difference is the consistency of the sugar syrup.
 For the crispy version, we need the sugar syrup of one-string consistency, meaning a bit thick.
 For the soft and mushy version, we will need a runnier sugar syrup

-This is a small batch sweet Boondi recipe which will serve 3-4 person.
+This is a small batch of easy sweet Boondi recipes which will serve 3-4 people.
 So, if you want to make a bigger batch of it for entertaining guests, simply double or triple the recipe.
 You can also make a big batch of it if you want to keep some handy for those late-night cravings!

 How to make Sweet Boondi – Ingredients list

 - Chickpea Flour or Besan

 - Turmeric Powder – for colour – optional

 - Sugar & Water to make the Sugar Syrup